 Who cares, it’s sexy as hell, has a carbon plate, and a nitrogen-infused midsole for $160, I had to get my hands on them!

 Who the shoe is (not) for

-The shoe is designed for long-distance comfort but with added pop and response to keep you efficiently trodding along.
+The shoe is able to provide long-distance comfort with the added pop and response to keep you efficiently trodding along.
 It’s ideal for anyone that wants a max-cushioned daily trainer that you can actually use on race day.